-High Profile Football Players' Reading at a Research University: ACT Scores, Interview Responses, and Personal Preferences
+High-Profile Football Players' Reading at a Research University: ACT Scores, Interview Responses, and Personal Preferences: An Update

+Martha Townsend

-Martha Townsend, University of Missouri - Columbia
+University of Missouri

-Abstract: This qualitative case study examines the reading acumen of a cohort of twenty-six senior football players at a Midwestern public research university.
+This qualitative case study examines the reading acumen of a cohort of 26 senior football players at a Mid-western public research university.
 Data related to three indices-ACT scores, interview responses, and personal preferences-were collected as part of a larger IRB-approved study aimed at determining the factors that led to the entire cohort graduating within their NCAA eligibility period.
 In general, the players' interview responses and their preferences for recreational reading reveal more about their reading habits than do the ACT data.
 This feedback, coupled with objective ACT scores, portrays a rich, complex picture of scholarship athletes' literate lives, a picture that defies easy explanation.
-Overall, the study suggests that college reading and writing instructors may want to reconsider the overwhelmingly negative stereotypes often held about high profile athletes.[1]
+Overall, the study suggests that college reading and writing instructors may want to reconsider the overwhelmingly negative stereotypes often held about high-profile athletes.

 Composition scholars Mariolina Rizzi Salvatori and Patricia Donahue (2012) recently declared that "[f]or those interested in reading, this is an exciting time" (p.
 199).
 Observing that the subject of reading is relevant again, they nonetheless conclude that English Studies' revival of interest in reading after two decades of relative inattention has it emerging as not much more than "an old beast slouching toward a not yet visible destination" (p.
 200).
 Salvatori and Donahue pose a lengthy list of theoretical, programmatic, and institutional questions they believe need to be addressed to move the conversation forward.
-For her part, Alice Horning has been prodding composition scholars to pay attention to reading for some time, with this special issue of ATD a prime outcome.
-In her introduction to this issue, Horning (2013) describes what she calls the "don't, won't, can't" problem of today's college students: they don't read in ways that faculty expect; they won't read unless faculty coerce them; and most important, they can't read texts with the critical reading skills educators expect.
+For her part, Alice Horning has been prodding composition scholars to pay attention to reading for some time, with this edited collection a prime outcome.
+In her introduction to a special issue of Across the Disciplines, Horning (2013) describes what she calls the "don't, won't, can't" problem of today's college students: they don't read in ways that faculty expect; they won't read unless faculty coerce them; and most important, they can't read texts with the critical reading skills educators expect.

-This essay is a case study of one cohort of high profile football players' reading, athletes who are in a major sports program at a large public university-the kind of athletes and the type of football atmosphere many Americans, college faculty in particular, often call into question.
-As one set of educational researchers note, "intercollegiate athletics is one of the significant filters through which the public looks at American postsecondary education" (Pascarella, Truckenmiller, Nora, Terenzini, Edison, and Hagedorn, 1999, p.1).
+This chapter is a case study of one cohort of high-profile football players' reading, athletes who are in a major sports program at a large public university-the kind of athletes and the type of football atmosphere many Americans, college faculty in particular, often call into question.
+As one set of educational researchers note, "intercollegiate athletics is one of the significant filters through which the public looks at American postsecondary education" (Pascarella, Truckenmiller, Nora, Terenzini, Edison, & Hagedorn, 1999, p.
+1).
 The phrase "dumb jock" is ubiquitous, the amount of money spent on big-time college football programs unquestionably scandalous.
-At the same time, participation in

-Across the Disciplines A Journal of Language, Learning and Academic Writing DOI: https://doi.org/10.37514/ATD-J.2013.10.4.18 wac.colostate.edu/atd ISSN 554-8244
+At the same time, participation in college sports is at an all-time high.
+The number of athletes playing on intercollegiate teams in 2008-09 (the academic year this cohort graduated) topped out at 421,000 with 26,104 of them playing football at the elite Division I level (National Collegiate Athletic Association, 2010).

+DOI: https://doi.org/10.37514/ATD-B.2017.0001.2.05